 The Authority has entered into agreements with Water Producers for the design, construction and operation of treatment facilities in the BPOU, SEMOU, PVOU and EMOU, and ATOU operable units.
 The revenue restricted for capital is included in capital contributions on the Statements of Revenues, Expenses, and Changes in Net Position.
-The Water Producers made no contributions to the Authority in fiscal years ended June 30, 2017 and 2016.
+Funding of \$0 and \$881,428 was contributed for a treatment facility in the SEMOU operable unit in the fiscal year ended June 30, 2019 and 2018, respectively.